Gauge invariant canonical symplectic algorithms for real-time lattice strong-field quantum electrodynamics: Real-Time LCFT Simulations

-Fig.~\ref{fig:2} illustrates the numerical dispersion relation of a free fermion in the LCFT.
-The Dirac double-cone shown in Fig.~\ref{fig:2} (a) is an exact result derived from the linearized LCFT, which can be seen as a massive fermion extension of Eq.~\eqref{eq:124}.
-Different from the bispinor field in continuous spac-time manifold, the shape of numerical Dirac double-cone is modified near the boundary of lattice BZ.
-The dispersion relation (contour plot) shown in Fig.~\ref{fig:2} (b) is obtained by a simulation, where the benchmark line is a projection of the numerical Dirac double-cone.
-It can be find that the dispersion relation and the energy gap $2m$ of a free fermion is perfectly recovered.
-The numerical result also shows that there is only one Dirac double-cone centered at the origin of BZ, which means that the structure-preserving geometric algorithms are fermion doubling free.
-The dispersion relations obtained by a simulation shown in Fig.~\ref{fig:3} provide us with a complete numerical energy spectra of the Dirac-Maxwell theory based LCFT.
+The dispersion relations along $k_{z}$ axis obtained by a simulation shown in Fig.~\ref{fig:3} provide us with a complete numerical energy spectra of the Dirac-Maxwell theory based LCFT.
 The momentum in these plots is cut off at $k=4m$ ($k\Delta{z}\approx1$) where the continuous approximation is no longer sufficient.
-The numerical energy spectrum (contour plot) of $E_{z}$ shown in Fig.~\ref{fig:3} (c) is well traced by the analytical electrostatic mode dispersion, where the dashed line indicates gapped pair mode (energy gap $2m$) and the circle line indicates gapless Langmuir mode.
-The numerical energy spectra (contour plot) of $E_{x}$ and $E_{y}$ plotted in Fig.~\ref{fig:3} (a)-(b) show three different branches, where the well traced light cone (solid line) is the typical dispersion of a tree-level electromagnetic mode, and the distinct pair (dashed line) and Langmuir (circle line) modes imply that the field structures of these two modes are polarization hybrid.
+The numerical energy spectrum (colour-filled contour plot) of $E_{z}$ shown in Fig.~\ref{fig:3} (c) is well traced by the analytical electrostatic mode dispersion, where the dashed line indicates gapped pair mode (energy gap $2m$) and the circle line indicates gapless Langmuir mode.
+The numerical energy spectra (colour-filled contour plot) of $E_{x}$ and $E_{y}$ plotted in Fig.~\ref{fig:3} (a)-(b) show three different branches, where the well traced light cone (solid line) is the typical dispersion of a tree-level electromagnetic mode, and the distinct pair (dashed line) and Langmuir (circle line) modes imply that the field structures of these two modes are polarization hybrid.
 The hybrid polarization originates from 1/2-spin induced polarization currents hybridization, which is distinguished from the 0-spin KGM theory.
 Fig.~\ref{fig:3} (d) shows a weak self gauge field dressed fermion mode, which can be well traced by the free fermion dispersion.
 That the analytical dispersion relations are recovered by numerical spectra indicates that our solutions faithfully capture the propagation of linear waves up to the lattice resolution.